Crissy Everhart Photography, Studio Photographer

 Wedding ceremonies are the reason for the day, and can vary from a quick, non-denominational five-minute ceremony to the standard, one hour Catholic mass, to a several hour (or day) Indian celebration.
 Many couples choose to have their ceremony in the same location as the reception, and others have a church or synagogue ceremony and then a separate site for the party.
 Different religions have different "rules" for the photographer, and I make sure to follow the house rules.
 Greek weddings expect the photographer to be on the altar with them, and many Presbyterian priests prefer little to no photography at all.
 Whatever your ceremony will be like, you can rest assured that I will not be the center of attention– I will be as inconspicuous as possible while capturing the day's events and the people celebrating you.

-I am always happy to answer any questions you may have, including recommending some reputable wedding vendors in the area.
+I am always happy to answer any questions you may have.
 You can also view my wedding collections and pricing here, and if you like what you see, let's meet at my studio in Malvern so I can show you some sample albums and we can get to know each other!

 Gables Chadds Ford Wedding- First Look Bride and Groom